 In August 2021, the Company's board of directors adopted, and its stockholders approved, the 2021 Employee Stock Purchase Plan (the "2021 ESPP"), which became effective in connection with the Direct Listing.
 The 2021 ESPP authorizes the issuance of shares of common stock pursuant to purchase rights granted to employees.
 A total of 2,663,371 shares of the Company's Class A common stock have been reserved for future issuance under the 2021 ESPP, in addition to any annual automatic evergreen increases in the number of shares of Class A common stock reserved for future issuance under the 2021 ESPP.
 The 2021 ESPP offers employees the option to purchase shares through a series of consecutive 12 month offering periods on each May 15th and November 15th (with two six-month purchase periods during each offering period).
-The initial offering period under the 2021 ESPP will be longer than 12 months, commencing on September 28, 2021 and ending on November 14, 2022, with the first purchase period commencing on September 28, 2021 and ending on May 14, 2022.
-The price at which Class A common stock is purchased under the 2021 ESPP is equal to the lower of (i) 85% of the closing trading price per share of the Company's Class A common stock on the first trading date of an offering period in which a participant is enrolled or (ii) 85% of the closing trading price per share on the purchase date, which will occur on the last trading day of each purchase period, or such other price designated by the administrator.
+The initial offering period under the 2021 ESPP will be longer than 12 months, commencing on September 28, 2021 and ending on November 14, 2022, with the first purchase period commencing on September 28, 2021 and ending on November 14, 2021 ESPP is equal to the lower of (i) 85% of the closing trading price per share of the Company's Class A common stock on the first trading date of an offering period in which a participant is enrolled or (ii) 85% of the closing trading price per share on the purchase date, which will occur on the last trading day of each purchase period, or such other price designated by the administrator.